StafflinePeoplePlus/zap-automation-framework/README.md

 - The GitHub Token used to create issues in the repository
 - Defaults to `${{ github.token }}`

+#### `create-annotations` (Optional)
+- Set to `true` in order for the action to produce annotations when the Scanner has determined that the application has issues
+- Accepts a `boolean`.
+- You must either specify a `summary-file` or a `json-file` for the annotations to be written.

 ## :scroll: License

 - This project is licensed under the [MIT License](LICENSE "License for MisterIcy/zap-automation-framework")